 - Fennel: Sprinkle some fennel (dried or fresh) on your dog’s food.
 If she eats kibble, just add some water, so it sticks to the food.

 - Parsley: This herb is more than just a garnish — it can reduce odor in the digestive system and even ease bad breath.
 You can chop up a couple of tablespoons of fresh parsley and sprinkle it on your dog’s food.
-You can also give your dog AKC Dentacare dog treats, which includes dog-safe parsley and peppermint essential oils.

 If you think your dog’s diet is the culprit behind their gassiness, changing their diet and adding a daily dog probiotic can go a long way to improve and even eliminate the problem for good.

 Switching your dog to a premium diet could be the solution to their excessive gas.
 Look for low-fat, all-natural dog foods without preservatives and artificial ingredients.
 If your vet determines that your dog has an allergy or sensitivity to grains, a grain-free dog food might be a good option.